skalenetwork/skale-contracts/python/README.md

 # returns all contract names that can be queried using this instance
 all_contract_names = instance.get_contract_names()

+# get specific contract object
 skale_manager_contract = instance.getContract(SkaleManagerContract.SKALE_MANAGER)

-# will query the version set in the smart-contract
+# will query the smart-contract.
+In this case, queries the version set in SkaleManager.sol
 version = skale_manager_contract.functions.version().call()

 ```